 Subject to preferences that may be applicable to any then-outstanding shares of preferred stock, holders of our Class A common stock and Class B common stock are entitled to receive dividends, if any, as may be declared from time to time by our board of directors out of legally available funds.
 For more information see "Dividend Policy."
-If a dividend is paid in the form of Class A common stock or Class B common stock, then holders of Class A common stock shall receive Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock or Class B common stock shall receive Class B common stock or Class B common stock or
+If a dividend is paid in the form of Class A common stock or Class B common stock, then holders of Class A common stock shall receive Class A common stock and holders of Class B common stock shall receive Class B common stock.